 - Add peppers, and cook for 5 minutes.

-- Add mushrooms and tomatoes, cook an additional 5 minutes.
+- Add mushrooms and tomatoes, and cook for an additional 5 minutes.

-- Add lentils and Sriracha, cook 3-4 minutes.
+- Add lentils and Sriracha, and cook for 3-4 minutes.

 - Add spinach and cook for 1 minute.